Postcards from the Perimeter

 Alas, it was not until we left that I realized I only took pictures of their dog, Max!
 None of my sister, brother-in-law, nephews or friends.
 Oops, dang!

-And no proof of my impressive parking job (I backed into their narrow driveway, surrounded by low roof line and tree limbs, from a busy steep-sloped street with barely a dent in her neighbor’s flower bed.)
+And I got no proof of my impressive parking job (I backed into their very-narrow driveway, from a busy steep-sloped street.
+Barely making dent in her neighbor’s flower bed.)

 Here’s a short video of Max with my dogs in Max’s garden.
 Zack searches for exits, Zoe attacks Max’s toys, and Max … well, he can’t bare to watch …